 Financial income consists of interest income on cash and cash equivalents.
-Interest income is recognised using the effective interest method, as the income is earned.
+Interest income is recognised using the effective interest method, as the

 Financial expense consists of interest, charges and other expenses arising when Pandox takes on interest-bearing liabilities.
 These expenses are included in the interest expense that is recognised according to the effective interest method.